theMK2k/retroarch-quick-launcher/README.md

 If you choose **RetroArch Quick Launcher** as the default application for your ROM files, you'll see its dialog after double clicking your ROM file and by the press of the **OK** button or simply pressing **ENTER**, RetroArch is launched.

+Alternatively choose **RetroArch_Quick_Launcher (launch immediately).bat** as the default application for your ROM files to skip the dialog and directly launch the ROM file.
+If something isn't set up correctly (e.g. Libretro Core not selected), the dialog will not be skipped.

 ![screenshot of RetroArch Quick Launcher's dialog](docs/screenshot.png "Title")

 ## Installation